JocelynVelarde/Beat-the-click/README.md

-# Web-Dev
+# Beat-the-click
-Dedicated to practice Web Development
+A mini game oriented to web development